ParkerRobb/Zettelkasten-export-resources/Multilingual writing in Markdown for Pandoc LaTeX export.md

 Content in a non-Latin script must be typeset in a font that contains the given script’s characters.[^OverleafInternational]

+Specifying the language of text content tells Obsidian, Pandoc, and LaTeX the correct word order;
-Associating alternate fonts with languages/scripts not supported by the default fonts, and specifying the language of text content, tells Obsidian the correct word order, and tells LaTeX in which font text should be typeset and how it should be hyphenated.
+associating alternate fonts with languages/scripts not supported by the default fonts tells LaTeX in which font text should be typeset and how it should be hyphenated.

 # Font support

-In LaTeX, documents must be compiled using a font that includes the character set of any scripts used.[^OverleafInternational] LaTeX’s default font families (Computer Modern and Latin Modern) do not support scripts other than Latin.[^12]
+In LaTeX, documents must be compiled using a font that includes the character set of any scripts used.[^OverleafInternational] LaTeX’s default font families (Computer Modern and Latin Modern) do not support scripts beyond Latin.[^12]

 [^12]: Bezos, 3